raydac/j2z80/texts/readme.txt

 Versions
 ----------------------

+0.2-SNAPSHOT (may 2012)
+- added support to process JAR dependencies
+- added support to include binary resources from JAR into compiled block as labeled byte arrays
+- test improvements

 0.1-SNAPSHOT (march 2012)
 - the first published sources
 - it contains some examples of usage and mainly working plugin